yabellini/docs.carpentries.org/topic_folders/governance/committee-policy.md

 ### Committee Formation
 A committees is formed by creating the public documentation described below and submitting it for approval to the Executive Council.
-If a committee is proposed or lead by the Core Team, the formal approval of the Executive Council is not needed and the Executive Council should only be informed by the Core Team.
+If a committee is proposed or led by the Core Team, the formal approval of the Executive Council is not needed and the Executive Council should only be informed.
 Upon approval, the committee is listed at [The Carpentries website](https://carpentries.org/committees/) with a link to its public documentation.